Guide to a successful office move

 The “Great staff deserve great offices and great offices deserve great staff” ethos has gained traction and many companies are now creating new workplaces, designed with staff in mind.

 When you are tasked with an office move project, it can be daunting especially if it is your first time undertaking something like this.
-We hope this short guide provides logical step-by-step instructions to follow and proves useful – you can read the guide below or click on the download as a PDF button located on the top right of the page.
+We hope this short guide provides logical step-by-step instructions to follow and proves useful.

 So, you’ve been asked to investigate potentially relocating your existing office, where do you start?